numindsoftware/Streamon/README.md

 ## Features

 * POCO events, no base classes or inheritance required
-* Event ids and Metadata detectiom by using both Attribute and Interface markers
+* Event ids and Metadata detection by using both Attribute and Interface markers
-* Customizable serialization and Type resolution
+* Customizable serialization and type resolution
-* Flexible Stream sorage naming and paritioning, e.g. allowing for multitenancy by using one stream per tenant
+* Flexible stream sorage naming and partitioning, e.g. allowing for multitenancy by using one stream per tenant
-* Optimistic Concurrency Control.
+* Optimistic concurrency control
-* Soft and Hard Deletion.
+* Soft and hard deletion modes
-* Global event positioning.
+* Global event positioning

 ## To Do's